jll38/react-flask-youtube-dl/README.md

 2. Navigate to the top directory of the project.

+3. Ensure that the proxy in `package.json` points to `https://backend:5001/`

-3. Build the Docker images for the Flask server and the React app by running `docker-compose build`.
+4. Build the Docker images for the Flask server and the React app by running `docker-compose build`.

-4. Start the containers by running `docker-compose up`.
+5. Start the containers by running `docker-compose up`.

-5. Navigate to http://localhost:3000 in your web browser.
+6. Navigate to http://localhost:3000 in your web browser.

 ## Credits